Tuesday, November 03, 2009

 Next, indeed, I thought, as I considered 16 hours of travel ahead of me, face time with family and friends and then a solitary, cross-country road trip after that...yeeesh...

-Meanwhile, the taxi driver smoked his cigarettes, drove erratically and yelled in Hebrew to the plastic phone held to his ear with is cigarette smoking hand.
+Meanwhile, the taxi driver smoked his cigarettes, drove erratically and yelled in Hebrew to the plastic phone held to his ear.
 The radio doled out the heavy phlegm sounds of the Israeli vernacular put into musical score.
 Two young American children beside me whined in their chairs to their parents, who issued equally ominous warnings of apocalyptic punishments for bad behavior.
 The basin of the Holy Land sped beneath me, and I couldn't help but wonder if I could go back?
 And what if maybe...just maybe these last moments in the Holy Land....was... it?-- Were these the final moments of my high-flying solo act around the globe?
 Forever?

 Nor was I the confused and equally love-swept version of myself from 2007, when I emerged from living in the Palestinian refugee camp, only to find the rabbi waiting for me at the British Airways gate in London.
-This time, at least, I knew that I was returning to the US with no conditions to mitigate my heart.
+This time, at least, I knew that I was returning to the US with no preexisting conditions to limit the insurance coverage on my fragile heart.
 In fact, the only thing that was certain was that there was, in fact, no uncertainty.
 None at all.

 And, so, yes, I can look back with a sense of finality, with the sense that this door has closed, this chapter is finished...and it has been so incredible, and so fun to share it with all of you.